massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 QoS and timely resolution of crippling end-to-end throughput issues.
-To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers, and SACK when enabled.
+To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment numbers, and SACKs when enabled.
 These allow for quantitative estimation of packet loss by passive on-path observation.
-Additionally, the lossy segment (upstream or downstream from the observation point) can be quickly identified by moving the passive observer around.

-With QUIC, the equivalent transport headers are encrypted and passive packet loss observation is not possible, as described in {{!RFC9065}}.
+With QUIC, the equivalent transport headers are encrypted, and passive packet loss observation is not possible, as described in {{!RFC9065}}.

 Measuring TCP loss between similar endpoints cannot be relied upon to